cottonears/zgrd/README.md

 ## Installation

-Use `zig fetch` to import the zgrid package to your project:
+Use `zig fetch` to import the zgrid package into your project:
 ``` sh
 zig fetch --save git+https://github.com/cottonears/zgrid
 ```
-Then register it as a dependency of your app in `build.zig.zon`:
+Then register it as a dependency in your `build.zig.zon` file:
 ``` zig
 const zgrid_dep = b.dependency("zgrid", .{
     .target = target,